imroc/req-website/content/en/docs/examples/enable-debug-dynamically-in-production.md

 ---
-title: "Enable Debug Dynamically via API or Signal"
+title: "Enable Debug Dynamically in Production"
-description: "Enable Debug Dynamically via API or Signal"
+description: "This article will introduce how to enable debug dynamically in production via API or signal"
 lead: ""
 draft: false
 images: []